Understanding Elasticsearch Master Node Election and Quorum Requirements

 What is Split-Brain?

-Split-brain occurs when a network partition divides the cluster into two or more isolated segments, and each segment believes it is the authoritative master.
-If this happens, nodes in different segments may independently accept indexing requests and allocate shards, leading to data inconsistency and corruption when the network eventually heals.
+Split-brain occurs when a network partition divides the cluster into isolated segments, and more than one segment believes it has the authoritative master.
+If that happens, different sides can accept conflicting cluster-state changes, which is exactly what quorum is designed to prevent.

 The Quorum Rule (Majority Consensus)